Powers Boothe, actor in "Agents of S.H.I.E.L.D," dies at 68

 More recently, Boothe starred as Senator Roark in the "Sin City" franchise and as Gideon Malick on Marvel's "Agents of S.H.I.E.L.D."

-Friends and colleagues took on Twitter to express his condolences for Boothe's passing.
+Friends and colleagues took on social media to express his condolences for Boothe's passing.

 "It's with great sadness that I mourn the passing of my friend Powers Boothe.
-A dear friend, great actor, devoted father and husband," actor Beau Bridges wrote.
+A dear friend, great actor, devoted father and husband," actor Beau Bridges wrote on Twitter.

 Boothe's co-star in the 1984 war film "Red Dawn," actress Lea Thompson remembered the actor.